 If you were among the unlucky air passengers to be stranded by the storm, what kind of compensation are you entitled to?
 It all depends on which airline you're booked on and the formal reason for your flight's cancellation or delay.

 It depends.
 In general, you can get some kind of compensation if the airline is at fault, like if they oversold the flight and you were bumped, or if there's a mechanical issue.
 But if the cancellation was due to weather or other circumstances beyond the airlines' control, no compensation is required.
-Technically, that means that airlines don't owe anything to passengers who were left stranded by the Polar Vortex.
+Technically, that means that airlines don't owe anything to passengers who were left stranded by the weather.